mikeolaniyi/Product_Sales/README.md

 # Data validation and data cleaning

-- To begin we have to import all the python library that will be usefull, at least the onse we need to begin with.
+- To begin we have to import all the Python libraries that will be useful, at least the ones we need to begin with.
 - Then import our dataset
 - Then take a view of our fields
 - If there's any action needed for cleaning then we proceed, if not we leave them.